SharanKalyan/SharanKalyan/README.md

 # Here are some of my works:
 ### 1. Aerolens
-An Aircraft Model Recognition System built to identify the different types of Aircraft models. https://sharankalyan-aerolens.hf.space/
+An Aircraft Model Recognition System built to identify the different types of Aircraft models using AI and Deep learning models. https://sharankalyan-aerolens.hf.space/

 ### 2. AirIQ